Mutual Exchange Search

 - If you have rent arrears or have broken any other obligation of the agreement, such as damage or neglect to your home, or unauthorised alterations, we will require any breach of agreement to be remedied, prior to granting consent.

-- In certain cases we may require that you sort out any legal issues e.g. an original joint tenant no longer lives with you but has not arranged to assign his or her interest in the tenancy to you.
+- In certain cases we may require that you sort out any legal issues, e.g. an original joint tenant no longer lives with you but has not arranged to assign their interest in the tenancy to you.

 Finding an exchange partner